micag2025/Supply_Chain_project/docs/testing.md

 ---

-## Functional Testing  (Functional Test Matrix)
+## Functional Testing

-The functional test suite verifies that the core business requirements of the supply chain dApp operate correctly under normal conditions.
+The functional test suite **verifies that the core business requirements of the supply chain dApp operate correctly under normal conditions**.
 These tests focus on the expected behavior of the smart contract, frontend dashboard, and blockchain interactions, ensuring that authorized users can successfully create, track, ship, and deliver batches throughout the supply chain lifecycle.

 | Test ID | Test Case | Description | Expected Result | Status |
 |----------|------------|-------------|-----------------|---------|